DmKam/100_Python_Challenges/README.md

-# 100_Python_Challenges
+# Python_Challenges
-100 Python task from the most simple to more complicated, like a Fibonacci series or Pig Latin.
+Python tasks from the most simple to more complicated, like a Fibonacci series or Pig Latin.
+Constantly updated by new solwed cases from Codewar.